-Mark Delarika is a professional content writer, successful entrepreneur and blogger at ResumesPlanet.
-He is familiar with a wide range of spheres concerning running one’s own business and education.
-Mark taught in 6 countries all over the world.
-He helps students and business people to improve their writing skills, shares his personal experience and gives practical tips.
+Mark Delarika is a professional content writer and teacher, successful entrepreneur, and blogger.
+He is familiar with a wide range of spheres concerning running his own business and education.
+Mark taught in more than 10 countries all over the world.
+He is a business writer at US Projector.
+He helps students and businessmen to improve their writing skills, shares his personal experience, and gives practical tips.
 You can tweet him @DelarikaMark

 Featured image: Copyright: ‘https://www.123rf.com/profile_dizanna‘ / 123RF Stock Photo